Pointers in C: Types of Pointers

 sizeof(datatype/data)

-Advantages of using Pointers in C
+Advantages of Pointers in C

 The following are the main advantages of using pointers in C: